GS-KAN: Parameter-Efficient Kolmogorov-Arnold Networks via Sprecher-Type Shared Basis Functions: Experiments

 \subsection{Synthetic Function Approximation}

-To evaluate the capability of GS-KAN to model complex, high-frequency non-linear interactions under strict parameter constraints, we conducted a regression benchmark using a 2D crossed-wave function.
-Here a detailed description of the experimental setup is provided.
+To evaluate the capability of GS-KAN to model complex, high-frequency, and non-linear interactions under a strict parameter budget ($\approx$ 200 parameters), we conducted a regression benchmark across five diverse synthetic functions.\paragraph{Experimental Setup.}The benchmark comprises three 2D and two 3D target functions, detailed in Table \ref{tab:synth_funcs}.
+The input variables were uniformly sampled from the domain $[-1, 1]^d$, where $d \in \{2, 3\}$.
+To simulate realistic, noisy conditions, additive Gaussian noise $\epsilon \sim \mathcal{N}(0, 0.01^2)$ was introduced to all targets, establishing a theoretical lower bound for the Mean Squared Error (MSE) of $1.0 \times 10^{-4}$.